google_benchmark library,

 important to speed up the CI workflow and avoiding instrumenting the build step.

-Sources are located in the
+Sources are located in thecodspeed-cpp repository.
+You can

 either clone the repository, add it as a submodule or even download the sources